Frequently Asked Questions - General

 How is this project being funded?

-To date the project has been funded by the Clean Water State Revolving Fund (CWSRF), Municipal Planning Grant program, and Planning Commission Special Project funds.
-Three grants (i.e. funds that do not require repayment by the Town or system users) have been awarded to date: $179,050 in Clean Water State Revolving Funds (CWSRF) have been granted for planning and engineering; $466,194 has been awarded by the Northern Borders Regional Commission/Economic Development Administration for construction; and $2,377,136 has been awarded from the State funded American Rescue Plan Act for planning, engineering and construction.
+To date the project has been funded by the Clean Water State Revolving Fund (CWSRF), Municipal Planning Grant program, state ARPA funding and Planning Commission Special Project funds.
+Four grants (i.e. funds that do not require repayment by the Town or system users) have been awarded to date: $269,525 in Clean Water State Revolving Funds (CWSRF) have been granted for planning and engineering; $466,194 has been awarded by the Northern Borders Regional Commission/Economic Development Administration for construction, $757,472 has been awarded by the Community Recovery and Revitalization Program for construction, and $2,377,136 has been awarded from the State funded American Rescue Plan Act for planning, engineering and construction.
 Any remaining costs would be borne by users and other taxpayers through a CWSRF loan over a term of up to 30 years.

 What is the status of the wastewater disposal system serving the Town Office and Library?